vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/9_fwd_capture.md

 > There's something missing!
 What about *variadic arguments*?

-Good point.
-Let's assume that `foo` takes a variadic amount of arguments...
+True - let's assume that `foo` takes a variadic amount of arguments...

 ```cpp
 auto foo = [](auto&&... xs) { /* ... */ };